MSOE-oskar/quiz-app/README.md

 ### Quiz Kata for Direct Supply
 ### By Oskar Sierzega

 I hope you enjoy my kata!
+I chose to create a Quiz app that accesses the Open Trivia Database API.
+Users are able to play a quiz of any category, as well as choose from two different modes: Endless, where you try to answer as many questions correctly with a limited number of lives, and Timed, where you try to answer a certain amount of questions in a given timeframe.
+I also added user stats, achievements, and soundeffects to hopefully make the game more fun.
 Thank you for the opportunity to interview at Direct Supply :)

 How to Run
 1. Pull the repo onto local machine